eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 To integrate *C++* code into a *GNU Octave* codebase, create
 	*oct* files and use them in my codebase.

 Alternatively, I can create *Matlab*-compatible *MEX* files
 	and use them in my codebase.

 See [C++ integration; including *GNU Octave* code into a *C++* codebase](https://en.wikipedia.org/wiki/GNU_Octave#C.2B.2B_integration) [WikipediaContributors2016].

+###	Creating *oct* Files

+Use the *mkoctfile* function to compile the C, C++, or Fortran
+	source code into either of the following, based on the options used with the *mkoctfile* function
+	[TheUniversityOfTexasAtAustinStaff2016]:
++ Compiled code that can be called within *GNU Octave*
++ Stand-alone *GNU Octave* application

+Call the *mkoctfile* function from the shell prompt of the "Terminal"
+	application or the *GNU Octave* prompt
+	[TheUniversityOfTexasAtAustinStaff2016]

 #	References